Zamiell/stardew-valley/Min-Max_Guide.md

 - Head left past the Traveling Cart area, down to the Abandoned House, right to the Spring Onion area, and up to Marnie's Ranch.
   - Pick up all foragable items along the way.
   - Try to kill as many weeds as possible, but do not go too far out of your way for just 1 weed (since you need to make it to Jas at 11:20 AM).
-- Meet Jas as she exits her house around 11:20 AM.
+- Meet Jas as she walks from her house to her swing around 11:20 AM.
-- Meet Haley as she walks towards Leah's house.
+- Meet Haley as she walks towards Leah's house passing it around 11:40 AM.
 - Go to town.
-- Check the two garbage cans next to Jodi's house + Haley's house.
+- Check the two garbage cans next to Jodi's house + Haley's house and clear weeds between them if you have time.
   - It is optimal to pause immediately after checking a garbage can.
 This avoids wasting time on backtracking in the case where the can drops an item and it flies in the opposite direction.
 (This is similar to the strategy where it is optimal to pause when a tree is falling down.)
-- Meet Emily inside of her house.
+- Meet Emily inside of her house as soon she leaves her room at 12:10 PM.
-- Meet Penny to the left of the graveyard.
+- Meet Penny sitting under the tree to the left of the graveyard.
+She leaves for home at 12:30 PM.
-- Meet Marnie outside of Pierre's General Store.
+- Meet Marnie walking from Pierre's General Store south.
+She arrives at Emily's door at about 12:30 PM.
 - Go to the beach.
 - Leave any beach foraging items on the ground.
 (We do not have the inventory space right now and we can just collect them on Spring 2.)
-- Meet Elliott outside of his cabin.
+- Meet Elliott standing below his cabin.
 - Check for + hoe artifact spots.
 - Go to town.
 - If you got an artifact, donate it to the museum and claim the reward (250g).